vdaas/vald/docs/contributing/coding-style.md

 However, we may forget to set the required fields when creating the object, hence the target object will remain nil.

-Therefore, we strongly suggest to validate the object at the end of initialization.
+Therefore, we strongly suggest to validate the object during initialization.

 If we forgot to set the option method, an error will be returned so we can handle it properly.